Claude Code Integration Guide --- ## Overview AxonHub can act as a drop-in replacement for Anthropic endpoints, letting Claude Code connect through your own infrastructure. This guide explains how to configure Claude Code and how to combine it with AxonHub model profiles for flexible routing. ### Ke

 # Claude Code Integration Guide --- ## Overview AxonHub can act as a drop-in replacement for Anthropic endpoints, letting Claude Code connect through your own infrastructure.
 This guide explains how to configure Claude Code and how to combine it with AxonHub model profiles for flexible routing. ### Key Points - AxonHub performs AI protocol/format transformation.
 You can configure multiple upstream channels (providers) and expose a single Anthropic-compatible interface for Claude Code. - You can aggregate Claude Code requests from the same session into one trace (see "Configure Claude Code"). ### Prerequisites - AxonHub instance reachable from your development machine. - Valid AxonHub API key with project access. - Access to Claude Code (Anthropic) application. - Optional: one or more model profiles configured in the AxonHub console. ### Configure Claude Code 1.
-Open your shell environment and export the AxonHub credentials: ```bash export ANTHROPIC_AUTH_TOKEN="" export ANTHROPIC_BASE_URL="http://localhost:8090/anthropic" ``` 2.
+Open your shell environment and export the AxonHub credentials: ```bash export ANTHROPIC_AUTH_TOKEN="" export ANTHROPIC_BASE_URL="http://localhost:8090/anthropic" # Or using the root path: # export ANTHROPIC_BASE_URL="http://localhost:8090" ``` 2.
 Launch Claude Code.
 It will read the environment variables and route all Anthropic requests through AxonHub.
-3. (Optional) Confirm the integration by triggering a chat completion and checking AxonHub traces. #### Trace aggregation (optional) To aggregate requests from the same Claude Code session into a single trace, enable the following in `config.yml`: ```yaml server: trace: claude_code_trace_enabled: true ``` #### Tips - Keep your API key secret; store it in a shell profile or secret manager. - If your AxonHub endpoint uses HTTPS with a self-signed certificate, configure trust settings in your OS. ### Working with Model Profiles AxonHub model profiles remap incoming model names to provider-specific equivalents: - Create a profile in the AxonHub console and add mapping rules (exact name or regex). - Assign the profile to your API key. - Switch active profiles to alter Claude Code/Codex behavior without changing tool settings.
+3. (Optional) Confirm the integration by triggering a chat completion and checking AxonHub traces. #### Trace aggregation (important) To aggregate requests from the same Claude Code session into a single trace, enable the following in `config.yml`: ```yaml server: trace: claude_code_trace_enabled: true ``` **Note**: Enabling this also ensures that requests from the same trace are prioritized to be sent to the same upstream channel, significantly improving provider-side cache hit rates (e.g., Anthropic Prompt Caching). #### Tips - Keep your API key secret; store it in a shell profile or secret manager. - If your AxonHub endpoint uses HTTPS with a self-signed certificate, configure trust settings in your OS. ### Working with Model Profiles AxonHub model profiles remap incoming model names to provider-specific equivalents: - Create a profile in the AxonHub console and add mapping rules (exact name or regex). - Assign the profile to your API key. - Switch active profiles to alter Claude Code/Codex behavior without changing tool settings.

 Model Profiles